What Does AI Stand For? AI for Dummies

 While AI stands for artificial intelligence, at its core, it’s a term that encompasses various AI techniques and AI algorithms designed to simulate human intelligence processes.
 In this artificial intelligence definition, an algorithm is just a step-by-step set of instructions used in problem solving to complete a specific task.
 AI researchers, using super sophisticated and complex algorithms, have given machines the ability to reason and learn on their own.

 AI research has already started to revolutionize sectors like healthcare, transportation, and finance.
 AI projects in the field of image recognition are transforming medical diagnostics.
 Similarly, AI solutions in the field of speech recognition (allowing computers to understand and convert spoken language into written text) are making smart devices, like smart speakers, more interactive.
 AI is even revolutionizing linguistics through natural language processing (NLP) by helping computers understand, interpret, and respond to human lagnuage in a way that’s meaningful.
 Rapid AI development in the past months and years has made it difficult to keep up all the benefits of artificial intelligence technology.

 Artificial Intelligence Versus Machine Learning

-ML often makes use of neural networks as a way of modeling complex patterns in data.
-A neural network is modeled after the structure and function of the human mind and can be trained on large data sets to recognize patterns and make predictions.
+Machine learning often makes use of neural networks as a way of modeling complex patterns in data.
+A neural network is computer code that is modeled after the structure and function of the human mind and can be trained on large data sets to recognize patterns and make predictions.
 Machine learning is one aspect of AI, but not all AI systems use machine learning.